DebjyotiSaha/Web-Application-Projects-Streamlit-Phase-2/README.md

 ## 📂 Repository Structure

 - **`Adidas Interactive Dashboard`**: A Streamlit-based web application offering an interactive dashboard to visualize Adidas-related data.
 This app highlights advanced data visualization techniques and an intuitive UI.
+- **`Superstore Sales Dashboard`**: The Superstore Sales Dashboard is an interactive and user-friendly web application developed using Streamlit.
+It provides a comprehensive visualization of sales data, enabling users to analyze sales across various dimensions such as regions, states, categories, and time.

 ## 🚀 Features